 Our Special Programs present an opportunity to go beyond the typical Princeton Model Congress experience.
-They always receive extremely high praise from their participants, especially those who have served as Senators or Representatives before at Princeton Model Congress or at other Model Congresses.
+They always receive extremely high praise from participants and advisors.
 We highly recommend that experienced debaters apply to our Special Programs, as should delegates with specialized knowledge that would be beneficial in any of the contexts described in this section.

 Members of the Princeton Model Congress Presidential Cabinet are selected via application.
-Under the leadership of the Princeton Model Congress President, they set administration policy by drafting and debating policy proposals.
-Members of the Presidential Cabinet also work with the Princeton Model Congress President to resolve national and international crises.
-Additionally, they aid the President in his or her decisions as to which bills should be vetoed and which bills should be signed into law.
+Students can apply for up to three roles in the U.S. Cabinet.
+Under the leadership of the PMC President, Cabinet members set administration policy by drafting and debating policy proposals.
+Members of the Presidential Cabinet also work with the PMC President to resolve national and international crises.
+Additionally, they aid the President in his or her decisions for which bills should be vetoed and which bills should be signed into official national law.

 Candidates for the Presidency of Princeton Model Congress are selected via application.
-They participate in a press conference with the Princeton Model Congress Press Corps and in a Presidential Debate at the conference’s opening ceremonies, after which there is an election that all Princeton Model Congress delegates vote in.
-The President of Princeton Model Congress is charged with the duties of presiding over the Presidential Cabinet, with setting policy for his or her administration by adopting or rejecting policy proposals from the Presidential Cabinet, with resolving both national and international crisis scenarios in conjunction with the Presidential Cabinet and with signing bills into law or vetoing them.
+They participate in a Presidential Debate at the conference’s opening ceremonies, after which there is an election that all Princeton Model Congress delegates vote in.
+The President of Princeton Model Congress is charged with the duties of presiding over the Cabinet, with resolving both national and international crisis scenarios in conjunction with the Cabinet, with setting policy for his or her administration by adopting or rejecting policy proposals from the Cabinet, and with vetoing or signing bills into law.